-- Choose the IMAGE datastore where you want OpenNebula to create the empty datablock. - Select Empty disk image. - Specify the size in MB of the datablock. - Select the disk type (Optional).
-You have a full list of disk types in the VCENTER\DISK\TYPE attribute description explained in the Configuration section. - Select the bus adapter (Optional).
-You have a full list of controller types in the VCENTER\ADAPTER\TYPE attribute description explained in the Configuration section.
+- Give the datablock a name.
+A description is optional. - Select Generic storage datablock in the drop-down Type menu. - Choose the IMAGE datastore where you want OpenNebula to create the empty datablock. - · Select Empty disk image. - Specify the size in MB of the datablock. - Select the disk type (Optional).
+You have a full list of disk types in the VCENTER_DISK_TYPE attribute description explained in the Configuration section.

+• Select the bus adapter (Optional).
+You have a full list of controller types in the VCENTER_ADAPTER_TYPE attribute description explained in the Configuration section.